 Life requires you to be able to shift from one situation, relationship, or career to another.
-Good changes or bad, sometimes it just feels like we’d like to get our ducks … well, together at least.
+Good changes or bad, these major life changes leave us feeling like we’d like to get our ducks … well, together at least.

 If you’ve ever wondered how to manage major life changes … well, welcome to the club.